top of page

 Carla Debbie Alleyne

-• Possess solid skills in integrating the creative arts in English as a Second Language, English literature, playwriting, documentary, narrative writing, video production, and video journaling, as well as media arts, theater, film, and television production.
+• Carla possesses extensive experience integrating the creative arts into English as a Second Language (ESL), English literature, and writing instruction.
+Her approach incorporates playwriting, documentary and narrative storytelling, video production, and video journaling, alongside media arts, theater, film, and television production—creating dynamic, multidisciplinary learning environments.

 • Instagram